 conditions.
 Make sure your child sees a healthcare provider to find out what's causing

 Your child's healthcare provider will ask about your child's health history and symptoms.

-He or she will examine your child.
-Your child may be referred to a child cancer specialist
+Your child will be examined.
+You may be referred to a child cancer specialist (pediatric

-- X-ray.
-An X-ray uses a small amount of radiation to take pictures of bones and other body
+X-ray.
+An X-ray uses a small amount of radiation to take pictures of bones and other organs.

 of the inside of the body.

-- Bone scan.
-A small amount of dye is injected into a vein.
-The whole body is scanned.
+Bone scan.
+A small amount of dye is put into a vein.
+The whole body is then scanned.
 The dye

 shows up in areas where there may be cancer.